vimotest/viewmodel-classification/step4_data_extraction/tradeoffs/benefits/Easier_to_Cache_View_state.md

 # Easier to Cache View-state

+## Summary
-The viewmodel can be cached, which e.g., improves loading time if websites are based on viewmodels
+The ViewModel can be cached, which e.g., improves loading time if websites are based on ViewModels

+## Used By
+* Website: Sagitec - The 5W's of MVVM